linode/docs/docs/websites/cms/install-an-odoo-11-stack-on-ubuntu-16-04-using-linode.md

         sudo apt install software-properties-common

-## Firewall Rules
+## Configure Firewall Rules for Odoo

-If you want to configure a firewall for your Linodes, ensure that the following ports are open:
+If you want to configure a firewall for your Linodes, open the following ports:

 | Node | Open TCP Ports |
 | ------------ |:--------:|
 | Odoo 11 application | `22, 6010, 5432, 8070` |
 | PostgreSQL database (Master & Slave) | `22, 6010, 5432` |

-Ports `22`, `80` and `5432` are the default for SSH, HTTP and PostgreSQL communications respectively.
+Ports `22`, `80`, and `5432` are the defaults for SSH, HTTP and PostgreSQL communications respectively.
 Port `6010` is used for Odoo communications and port `8070` is used by Odoo's webserver.
 To open a particular port you can use:

     sudo ufw allow 22/tcp

-For more detailed information about firewall setup please read our guide [How to Configure a Firewall with UFW](https://linode.com/docs/security/firewalls/configure-firewall-with-ufw/).
+For more detailed information about firewall setup please read our guide [How to Configure a Firewall with UFW](/docs/security/firewalls/configure-firewall-with-ufw/).

 ## Hostname Assignment

-In order to simplify communication between Linodes, edit `/etc/hosts` and set hostnames for each server.
-You can use private IPs if the Linodes are all in the same data center, or FQDNs if available.
+In order to simplify communication between Linodes, set hostnames for each server.
+You can use private IPs if the Linodes are all in the same data center, or Fully Qualified Domain Names (FQDNs) if available.
 This guide will use the following FQDN and hostname conventions:

 | Node | Hostname | FQDN |
 | ------------ |:--------:| :-----------:|